 My Favorite Carrot Cake Recipe

 The carrot cake frosting?
 Well, that’s easy too.
 It’s so smooth, tangy, and glides on the cake seamlessly.
 I call it spreadable cheesecake and it tastes unbelievable with this cake’s deep spice flavor.

-Ingredients: You need block-style cream cheese, butter, confectioners’ sugar, vanilla extract, and a pinch of salt.
+Ingredients: You need brick-style cream cheese, butter, confectioners’ sugar, vanilla extract, and a pinch of salt.
 The salt helps offset the sweetness.

-If you’re looking to pipe decoration with this cream cheese frosting, chill it in the refrigerator for 20 minutes first.
+If you’re looking to pipe decoration with this cream cheese frosting, chill it in the refrigerator for about 1 hour first.
 This guarantees the creamy frosting will hold its shape.

-There’s no emotion quite like sadness you’ll experience when that last slice is gone!
+There’s no emotion quite like the sadness you’ll experience when that last slice is gone!

 Carrot Cake Success Tips

-- Use freshly grated carrots.
-Grate them yourself.
+3. Use freshly grated carrots.
+Grate them yourself for the freshest, best result.

+My Favorite Carrot Cake Recipe